JohnnyLI000/Data-mining/README.md

-# Data-mining
+a data mining project for academic purposes.

-data mining with python , datasets are default loan morgage and heart disease.
-Algorithms including Naive Bayes , Decision Tree
+Datasets are default loan mortgages and heart disease.

+Algorithms included Naive Bayes, Decision Tree for feature selection and prediction